Antique Teapot Value, Identification & Marks (Expert Guide)

 Even so, a teapot that has been in use for more than 50 years will have some wear and tear or exhibit signs of discoloration.
 But you must have an eye to look for extreme damage, or it will lose its vintage touch.

-7. Antique Teapots Weight and Size
+7. Weight and Size

 Vintage teapots are usually smaller as the tea was quite expensive back then, so people consumed it in small quantities.
-Also, antique pots weigh heavier than modern ones since they were made from heavier metals, like brass, silver, and gold.
+Also, antique pots weigh heavier than modern ones since they are made from heavier metals, like brass, silver, and gold.

 Which is the Most Expensive Antique Teapot in the World?